 THE GRANDE FINALE

 In the end, there is solid success in the "Do what I tell you" approach to directing: learning and doing a task well gives actors a sense of accomplishment and the applause is gratifying.
 But in the end, those actors will make the required effort – and often little more.
 They don't want to rock the boat, so they won’t challenge themselves to think about their choices or the process, or engage their own creativity.
 And they know that the same director can do the exact same show with another group of actors the next year, and it'll look and feel almost identical - with the same applause.
 They never get to own the show.
-They just... borrow it.
+They just... borrow it for awhile.

 And when the actors walk away, they know there will NEVER be another show like the one they just created.
 They own it and it will always be theirs.
 And that's theatre magic.